jbloomlab/seqneut-pipeline/README.md

     - `./results/barcode_fates/`: files giving the statistics (fates) of reads in the barcode counting for each sample.
 You do not need to track this in the repo as the results are plotted.
     - `./results/barcode_invalid/`: files giving counts of invalid barcodes for each sample.
 You do not need to track this in the repo, but it could be helpful to look at these identities in counts if QC shows you are getting many invalid barcodes.

-  - Outputs related to computing the fraction infectivity from the barcode counts for each plate:
+  - Outputs related to processing each plate:
     - `./results/plates/{plate}/frac_infectivity.csv`: fraction infectivity for viral barcodes for a plate.
 You should track this in the repo.
-    - `./results/plates/{plate}/process_counts_{plate}.ipynb`: Jupyter notebook processing counts for a plate.
-You do not need to track this, look at the HTMl version of notebook instead.
+    - `./results/plates/{plate}/process_{plate}.ipynb`: Jupyter notebook processing counts for a plate.
+You do not need to track this as an HTML version will be rendered in `./docs/` when pipeline runs successfully.
-    - `./results/plates/{plate}/process_counts_{plate}.html`: HTML of Jupyter notebook processing counts for a plate.
+    - `./results/plates/{plate}/process_{plate}.html`: HTML of Jupyter notebook processing counts for a plate.
 You do not need to track this as it will be rendered in `./docs/` when pipeline runs successfully.
-    - `./results/plates/{plate}/process_counts_qc_failures.txt`: List of QC failures when processing counts for plate.
-You do not need to track this as the summary for all plates is tracked instead.
-    - `./results/plates/qc_process_counts_summary.txt`: summary of QC for processing counts for all plates.
-You should track this in the repo.

-  - Outputs related to fitting the neutralization curves for each plate:
+    - `./results/plates/{plate}/qc_drops.yml`: details on data (barcodes, wells, etc) dropped for failing QC when processing this plate.
-    - `./results/plates/{plate}/curvefits.csv`: the neutralization curve fits to each serum on each plate, including the NT50s.
+    - `./results/plates/{plate}/curvefits.csv`: the neutralization curve fits to each serum on each plate.
 You should track this in repo.
-    - `./results/plates/{plate}/curvefits.pdf`: PDF rendering the neutralization curves for the plate.
-You do not need to track this in the repo as a HTML version of a notebook containing the plot is tracked in `./docs/`.
     - `./results/plates/{plate}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for the plate.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.
-    - `./results/plates/{plate}/curvefits_{plate}.ipynb`: Jupyter notebook that does the curve fitting.
-You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
-    - `./results/plates/{plate}/curvefits_{plate}.html`: HTML rendering of Jupyter notebook that does the curve fitting.
-You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.

-  - Output related to analyzing neutralization titers on a per-serum basis, aggregating across plates:
+  - Output related to per-serum titers (aggregated across replicates potentially run on different plates):
     - `./results/sera/sera_by_plate.csv` summarizes which plate(s) each serum was run on.
-    - `./results/sera/{serum}/titers_median.csv`: titer for each virus against the serum, reported as the median across replicates.
+    - `./results/sera/{serum}/titers.csv`: titer for each virus against the serum, reported as the median across replicates, and only keeping those that pass QC.
 You should track this file in the repo.
     - `./results/sera/{serum}/titers_per_replicate.csv`: titers for each replicate of each virus against the serum.
 You should track this file in the repo.
     - `./results/sera/{serum}/curves.pdf`: PDF rendering of the neutralization curves for the serum.
 You do not need to track this in the repo as a HTML version of a notebook containing the plots is tracked in `./docs/`.
     - `./results/sera/{serum}/curvefits.pickle`: pickle file with the `neutcurve.CurveFits` object for this serum, after applying QC filters.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.
-    - `./results/sera/{serum}/serum_titers_{serum}.ipynb`: Jupyter notebook that aggregates titers for a serum across all plates.
+    - `./results/sera/{serum}/{serum}_titers.ipynb`: Jupyter notebook that aggregates titers for a serum across all plates.
 You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
-    - `./results/sera/{serum}/serum_titers_{serum}.html`: HTML rendering of the Jupyter notebook that aggregates titers for a serum across all plates.
+    - `./results/sera/{serum}/{serum}_titers.html`: HTML rendering of the Jupyter notebook that aggregates titers for a serum across all plates.
 You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.
+    - `./results/sera/{serum}/qc_drops.yml`: virus-serum titers dropped due to QC when processing this serum's titers.

   - Results related to aggregated titers across all sera after applying all quality control:
     - `./results/aggregated_titers/titers.csv`: titers for all sera / virus (median of replicates).
 You should track this file as it has the final processed results.